dialpad/dialtone-vue/.github/CONTRIBUTING.md

 Dialtone Vue is a dependency of other projects, so you must always be aware of making a breaking change.
-It is possible to make breaking changes to a component, however if you do so you will need to update / verify all instances of usage of the component in ubervoice/uberconf before updating.
+It is possible to make breaking changes to a component, however if you do so you will need to update / verify all instances of usage of the component in ubervoice/uberconf before updating and communicate the breaking change via a blog post on [dialpad.design](https://dialpad.design/about/whats-new/).

 ### Folder Structure